 • The 90/10 Rule.
 As a condition of participation in Title IV Programs, proprietary institutions must agree when they sign their PPA to comply with the 90/10 rule.
 Under the current 90/10 rule, to remain eligible to participate in the federal student aid programs, a proprietary institution must derive at least 10% of their revenues for each fiscal year from sources other than Title IV Program funds.
-Under the American Rescue Plan Act of 2021 ("ARPA"), a proprietary institution must derive at least 10 percent of its revenue from sources other than "Federal education assistance funds."
+Under the American Rescue Plan Act of 2021 ("ARPA"), a proprietary institution must derive at least 10% of its revenue from sources other than "Federal education assistance funds."
 Federal education assistance funds are defined as "federal funds that are disbursed or delivered to or on behalf of a student to be used to attend such institution."
-Pursuant to ARPA, the earliest this revision to the 90/10 rule
+ED published a proposed 90/10 rule on July 28, 2022 and a final rule on October 28, 2022.
+The new rule will take effect July 1, 2023 and will apply to any annual audit submission for a proprietary institutional fiscal year beginning on or after January 1, 2023.

-A proprietary institution is subject to sanctions if it exceeds the 90% level for a single year, and loses its eligibility to participate in Title IV Programs if it derives more than 90% of its revenue from Title IV Programs/Federal education assistance funds, as applicable, for two consecutive fiscal years.
+A proprietary institution is subject to sanctions if it exceeds the 90% level for a single year and loses its eligibility to participate in Title IV Programs if it derives more than 90% of its revenue from Title IV Programs/Federal education assistance funds, as applicable, for two consecutive fiscal years.

-We are currently reviewing the potential impact of the change in the 90/10 rule created under ARPA and will be monitoring any proposed or final regulations promulgated by ED to carry out this change.
+We are currently reviewing the potential impact of the proposed 90/10 rule and will be monitoring any proposed or final regulations promulgated by ED to carry out this change.